bzigterman/bzigterman.github.io/projects/weather.md

 - 72°
 - Rain
 - 91% humidity
-- 2 mph wind
+- 3 mph wind
 - 75% cloud cover
 - 29 AQI 🟩
-- 0.04 inches of rain in the past 24 hours
+- 0.07 inches of rain in the past 24 hours
-- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>